 Age: 16 years old

 Height and Weight: 5’8″ and 130 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Norman’s earlobes are attached
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Norman’s earlobes are attached

 NCMEC Number: 754921